 - Hypersplenism, a condition in which the spleen destroys more red blood cells than normal

-Some types of extrinsic hemolytic anemia are temporary and go away over several months.
-Other types can become chronic with periods of remissions and recurrence.
+Some types of extrinsic hemolytic anemia are short-term (temporary) and go away over several months.
+Other types can become long-term (chronic) with periods of remissions and recurrence.

 What are the symptoms of hemolytic anemia in a child?

 These are the most common symptoms of hemolytic anemia:

 - Yellowing of the skin and eyes (jaundice)